vrag99/stardust/README.md

 - **Liquidity Dashboard:**
   - After signing up, DAOs can request liquidity directly from our intuitive liquidity dashboard.

-- **Submit Request via CSV:**
-  - DAOs can submit their liquidity requests in CSV format, specifying the currencies and amounts they need.

 - **Collateral Calculation and Payment:**
   - Our advanced algorithms calculate the required collateral.
 Once the collateral is provided and approved, Argent’s multi-signature keys are set up, giving DAO members secure access to the provided liquidity.